+PFAS Outside of Nevada

 PFAS in other States

 Other States near Nevada and across the US are addressing PFAS related issues.
 Some of these States have historical PFAS manufacturing and use leading to elevated levels of environmental contamination.
 Furthermore, some States have established maximum contaminant levels (MCLs) for PFAS in addition to guidance values for groundwater and surface water.
 More information on the specific actions taken by the other States is available elsewhere including the Environmental Council of States (ECOS) and USEPA.